 For any queries contact: Fiona & Andrea (JO’s) at email@example.com

-- Please note that all sailors must pass the previous level before acceptance into the next course level.
+- All sailors must pass the previous level before acceptance into the next course level.
 If a level has not been achieved in the year, the course must be completed in full again the next year.
 New members must attach certification of levels achieved with their application forms.

 - Only one Irish Sailing qualification per year may be obtained, (except for Start Sailing to Basic Skills for a sailor of the correct age).
 It is advisable to do your qualification level early in the season to give yourself the best chance of passing.
 You can book and attend another course that you qualify for but will not be assessed for the second course, but you will become a better sailor!

 - Submission of a booking form will not constitute confirmation of a place on a course.
-Courses can only be booked by full members.
+Courses can only be booked by fully paid-up members.
 An email confirming your booking will be sent to you.